mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 **Rapid Developer Certification**

-A Rapid Developer has a baseline knowledge of the Mendix platform and knows where to find information using the documentation and forum.
+A Rapid Developer has a baseline knowledge of the Mendix platform and knows where to find information using the documentation and the Mendix community.

 This certification is proof of basic Mendix knowledge and demonstrates that someone can join a project team and independently build prototypes.